hacp0012/Quest/doc/refs/response.md

 Set response for json response data type.
 ⚠️ To use only when response is json data format.

+- ⚠️ Initialize this instance at the top in your function declaration. to be sure tha you use this ref.

 ```php
   // Classe constructor.
   new QuestResponse(private string|null $ref = null, private string $dataName = 'data')